Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 #### JWT based API access pattern

 To the resource server, serving the API, this method appears identical to the OAuth 2.0 based API access pattern because we use JWT access tokens in the NL GOV Assurance profile for OAuth 2.0.
 In this pattern the resource server MUST completely rely on the information provided by the client in the JWT, with the JWT typically signed by the client.
 It has no notion of an end user session or client grant[??].
 It performs the requested action based on the request and the provided token for as long as the token is valid.

+#### Session based API access pattern
+While this method is sometimes considered legacy it is in common use.
+Because this pattern is more a standard web application pattern we refer to [the latest NCSC guidelines on the subject of web application security](https://www.ncsc.nl/documenten/publicaties/2019/mei/01/ict-beveiligingsrichtlijnen-voor-webapplicaties) for security considerations.

+We consider this method to be outside the scope of this document and refer to the aforementioned NCSC document for security considerations.

 ### Identification